ivan-hc/AM/README.md

 NOTE: once patched the .desktop files (options 3 and 4), they will be placed in ~/.local/share/applications, this means that if you have installed apps using AppMan, the original launchers will be overwrited.

 ------------------------------------------------------------------------
-# Create your own script
+# Create and test your own installation script
-"AM" has a `-t` option (or `template`) with which you can get a script to customize according to your needs.
-With this option, you can quickly create scripts to download existing programs or even create AppImage or AppDir through tools such as appimagetool and pkg2appimage.
+"AM"/"AppMan" has a `-t` option (or `template`) with which you can get a script to customize according to your needs.
+With this option, you can quickly create scripts to download existing programs or even create AppImage or AppDirs through tools such as [appimagetool](https://github.com/AppImage/AppImageKit) and [pkg2appimage](https://github.com/AppImage/pkg2appimage).

 The following video shows how to create and test an AppImage of "Abiword" from Debian Unstable repository with a custom AppRun (option 5):

 https://user-images.githubusercontent.com/88724353/150619523-a45455f6-a656-4753-93fe-aa99babc1083.mp4

-The currently available templates are stored [here](https://github.com/ivan-hc/AM-application-manager/tree/main/templates), more will be added with the next versions of "AM".
+The currently available templates are stored [here](https://github.com/ivan-hc/AM-application-manager/tree/main/templates).

 A wiki is also available, here I will try to explain the installation script's workflow for a program to be better managed by "AM", trying to use a language that is as simple and elementary as possible.

-Each script is written exclusively for "AM" (and is structured in such a way that even "[AppMan](https://github.com/ivan-hc/AppMan)", the non-root version of "AM", can modify it to manage programs locally).
+Each script is written exclusively for "AM" and is structured in such a way that even "[AppMan](https://github.com/ivan-hc/AppMan)" can modify it to manage programs locally.

 We can divide the stages of an installation's process as follows: